cujarrett/learning-aws/aws-certified-solutions-architect–associate/compute.md

     - Could be used in multiple instances of HDFS, HBase, Cassandra
     - A Partitioned Placement Group can span multiple Availability Zones, but they still have to be within the same region

+## Elastic Beanstalk
+Elastic Beanstalk allows you to quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.
+You simply upload your application, and Elastic BeanStalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

 ## Compute Review
 1. Can Spread Placement Groups be deployed across multiple Availability Zones?
 - a.
 Yes